davfre/RRIB/README.md

 as possible.
 There will be no email list.
 Any enquiries should be made as an Issue or wiki entry here: https://github.com/davfre/RRIB

-## Gaining 1 (2?)
-ECTS
+## ECTS points

-Norbis Students can gain 1 (2?)
+Norbis Students can gain 5 (10?)
 ECTS for attending the workshop, completing the capstone project, and actively providing peer assessment.

-You will learn how to make reproductions using R markdown.